PhyDipak/pyplot/README.md

 # pyplot
-PyPlot: Visualize Your CSV Data with Ease
+pyplot: Visualize Your CSV Data with Ease
 With this application, you can seamlessly plot data from a CSV file.
 Follow these simple steps:
 1. Browse the CSV file.
 2. By default, the application will choose the first column for the X-axis and the second column for the Y-axis.
 3. Click the plot button to display the figure.